St Thomas More Catholic School, Bedford: History

 Following the 1967 Plowden Report, Bedfordshire LEA decided to implement the three-tier education system of lower, middle and upper schools in the county.
 This created a need for a new Roman Catholic upper school (ages 13 to 18) in Bedford.

-During 1977 and 1978, as the new school buildings in Brickhill were not ready for occupation, St Thomas More Upper School started out in the Westbourne Centre next to Westbourne School in Queens Park.
+During 1977 and 1978, as the new school buildings in Brickhill were not ready for occupation, St Thomas More Upper School began teaching in the Westbourne Centre next to Westbourne School in Queens Park.
 Science classes were taken at Westfield School in Queens Park.
 The pupils were driven there by school bus.

 St Thomas More Catholic School was formally opened in 1979 by Baroness Shirley Williams (then Secretary of State for Education and Science).
 The dedication Mass was conducted by Bishop Charles Alexander Grant (then Bishop of Northampton).

-In 1999, students Sergio Pantano and Terence Lambert were convicted of the murder of 26-year-old Mohammed Aslam.
-Year 10 students at the time, their conviction also relied on testimony from their bus journey and recalling their crime to fellow students.

 When St Bedes Middle school closed in 2006, academic years 7 and 8 were transferred to St Thomas More School, along with some of the teaching staff.

 In July 2008 the school was awarded specialist status as a Humanities College, with English acting as the lead department.
 In 2007 English results placed the school in the top two per cent nationally.

 In 2009 the school was recognised as consistently achieving the highest levels of improvement by pupils between the ages of 11 and 16 of any state school in Bedfordshire.
 In July 2011, the school become one of the first in the country to be granted teaching school status – a designation entitling it to lead the training and professional development of staff.

 In 2012 The Federation of Bedford Catholic Schools' Governing Body launched a consultation on whether to convert its four schools into a federated academy trust.
 The school converted to academy status as part of the St Francis of Assisi Academies Trust in April 2013.
 In February 2020 the trust became part of Our Lady Immaculate Catholic Academies Trust (OLICAT).

 From September 2014 the school began admitting pupils from year 7 (age 11), therefore converting from an upper school to a full secondary school.